 We must fight evil wherever and whenever we run across it.
-Evil anywhere is Evil everywhere to paraphrase one of my favorite books, Lord of the Rings.
+Evil anywhere is Evil everywhere.
 We must not let the little and big evils in this life get us down or defeat us.
 We must rely on the guiding power of the Holy Ghost and God’s unlimited grace to save the day.
 His Grace can help you out of any horrific situation; only if you ask for and accept His help, which is a universal theme in our sermons here, because it is a truth and one that Jesus preached, that is that we have to accept Him into our hearts, if we are to become truly Christians.

 Peter tells us our actions need to be consistent with the principles of Scripture and of Jesus’ message.
 In short, we need to be good citizens, be good neighbors, take particular care of our Christian family.
 In short, do what Christ would do, as far as it is in us.
 We need to cling to the good and reject the evil thoughts and actions of our old sinful selves.
 Let us do our best to think, in hard and trying times, what would Jesus do in our situation, and then act in a manner most like Him.
 In order to make the world a better place, we first have to start with our selves then work out word, applying the principles of Christ to our lives.
 God does not ask us to be perfect; He does ask us to do our best to try to be perfect, to follow Jesus’ lead to the extent we have it in us.
 Each of us is different, some are in truth less bad than others.
 God holds us each to the same standard, that is to do our best.
 Not to be better than any other particular person, but to do our best to follow His Instructions.
 Being better than someone else is of no account, what is of account is following His Instructions to the best of YOUR ability.